What to Do When Your Car Won’t Start

 If you turn the key in the ignition and the car won't start, don't give up.
 Try these troubleshooting tricks before you call in the tow truck.

-Symptom: If the starter goes “click”
+Symptom: The car won’t start, but the starter goes “click”

 Try cycling the key: Turn on the dome light and watch it while you try to start the engine.
 If the light goes out, it’s a sign the battery is really weak—almost dead.
 To heat up the battery, terminals and starter, try the “key cycling” trick.
 But if the dome light stayed bright when you turned the key, move on to the next trick.

 Try tapping on the battery terminals: There’s no way to clean corroded battery terminals when you’re stranded without tools.
 But you can try to move or at least jar the terminals enough to make better contact.
-(Here are five ways to extend the life of your car battery.)
+(Here are more ways to extend the life of your car battery.)